 This work is ongoing and will fill with additional content in the future.

 I am designing and manufacturing a fully custom snowboard from scratch, combining engineering with my passion for snowboarding to create a board that is both technically refined and personally meaningful.
-This project explores how material selection, geometry, and structural layering influence ride feel, flex, and durability.
-The snowboard features a poplar wood core reinforced with fiberglass cloth and epoxy resin for stiffness and strength, a polyethylene (P-tex) base, and an ABS plastic topsheet for protection.
-Each layer’s composition, thickness, and orientation are carefully engineered to achieve balanced flex, efficient load transfer, and reliable long-term performance.
+This project explores how material selection, geometry, and structural layering influence ride, feel, flex, and durability.
+The snowboard features a poplar wood core, wrapped by an urethane resin for moisture protection, reinforced with fiberglass cloth and epoxy resin for rigidity, a polyethylene (P-tex) base, and a woodveneer topsheet for UV protection.
+Each layer's composition, thickness, and orientation are carefully engineered to achieve balanced flex, efficient load transfer, and reliable long-term performance.

 This work is ongoing and will fill with additional content in the future.